CMU-cabot/cabot-e-arduino/README.md

 rosrun rosserial_arduino make_libraries.py ~/Arduino
 ```

+#### tips

+- rosserial 0.7.9 works with Arduino Mega 2560
+- rosserial 0.9.1 works with EPS32

 ## Assembly instructions

 The following figure explains the manner in which the touch sensor, push buttons and vibrators are supposed to be connected with Arduino Mega 2560.